ℹ️ Who this tutorial is for

 If you would like to integrate a Peptalkr custom list into your website, so that website visitors can sign up to a custom list instantly from a landing page or popup on your website, this tutorial is for you.

-• Onto a specific page of your website
+Copy the code and paste it onto a page of your website

 Select what you'd like to collect from website visitors - name and email will be selected by default, but the name is not mandatory.